EOEPCA/deployment-guide/docs/building-blocks/operations.md

 kubectl delete namespace operations
 ```

+!!! note
-> Deleting the namespace removes all remaining ConfigMaps, Secrets, and PVCs.
+    Deleting the namespace removes all remaining ConfigMaps, Secrets, and PVCs.
 If Prometheus was deployed with a persistent volume, the underlying PV may need to be deleted separately depending on the storage class's reclaim policy.

 ---